 Perhaps OEC’s best-known and most anticipated youth program, Youth Tour, is a week-long, all-expenses-paid educational trip to Washington, D.C., in June of each year.
 OEC annually sponsors four delegates—all juniors—from high schools within its service territory on Youth Tour.
 Students travel with the Oklahoma delegation (70+ students) to our nation’s capital, where they tour historic sites and national landmarks, meet Oklahoma’s congressional delegation, and more.
 Youth Tour has earned a reputation as “a trip of a lifetime” among former participants.

 ⇒ Imagine you are granted $500 to create a project benefitting your community.
 How would you utilize the funds?
+Who would benefit?
+How?
+Why is this important to the community?
 Create a project proposal outlining your project using the sample template as a basis.

 DoSomething.org 75 Community Service Project Ideas

-An event, fundraiser, or community initiative will only succeed if people know and care about it.
+Every good cause needs an event to inspire interest and raise money.
+A community initiative will only succeed if people know and care about it.
+Let’s promote it!

-⇒Create a promotional video for your community project.
+⇒Imagine a fundraising event for your community project.
+Create a promotional video for social media.
 (Max: 2 min/2 MB)

 Good promotional videos include the following:

-Oklahoma Youth Tour allows students to see the government working up close.
+Oklahoma Youth Tour allows students to see how government works up close.
 During our “Capitol Hill Day,” we walk the halls of Congress, visit with Members of the Oklahoma federal delegation, and tour the U.S. Capitol.
 Being an informed and active constituent is an important civic duty.

 ⇒ Write a professional letter to an elected official about an issue important to you.
-This could be the issue surrounding your community project or an unrelated issue.
+This could be the issue surrounding your community project or an unrelated topic.